db-migrate/english-docs/Developers/contributing.md

 API and programable API.
 If you plan to make changes to the programable or usage API, always keep in mind that backwards compatibility must be ensured.

+This means, the behavior of functions may not be modified!
+It is possible to extend them to provide additional functionality, but not to change the behavior and thus destroying functionality.
+If you realize, you need this new behavior, create a new function and functions get deprecated if your new functionality is going to replace it in one of the next major releases.